 Alabama Marijuana Laws

-Alabama has essentially none of these legalization or decriminalization laws.
-Therefore, almost all forms of marijuana possession, sale, or trafficking in Alabama is illegal.
+Today, almost all forms of marijuana possession, sale, or trafficking in Alabama are illegal aside from medical use for registered patients.
+Medical use was legalized in May 2021.
 The only legal form of marijuana in Alabama is CBD or cannabidiol, which is a compound in cannabis that has medical effects without the THC to get you high.
-Patients with debilitating epileptic conditions can use CBD as part of state-sponsored clinical trial at the University of Alabama in Birmingham.
-Alabama legislators authorized this study on CBD in Senate Bill 174 in 2014.

 The table below outlines Alabama’s main marijuana laws.